Classical Education - John Paul II Preparatory School

 As Catholics, we want to live our faith authentically in the world, but we cannot live it unless we understand our faith and the world, and to understand we must immerse ourselves in the substance of both.

 Catholic classical education is the framework for the content of our program.
+We focus on understanding core facts and concepts, learning fundamental skills, and living an authentic Christian life.

+We do this in part by exploring the lives and societies of history’s holy, wise, and influential men and women.
 With our curriculum, JPII students are exposed to the best of Western civilization and culture.

-They learn about:
+Our classical curriculum unites us with our past and systematically trains students to think critically and express themselves eloquently in writing and speaking.
 This context provides students the tools they need to understand the Gospels, the saints, the writings of the Church, philosophy, literature, politics, the process of discovery in science, the use of imagination, and logic in problem-solving.

 Ultimately, they learn how to be tomorrow’s clear communicators, wise decision-makers, and holy saints who promote and defend the faith of Jesus Christ.